 Student STEM Competitions

 The MOST organizes four design, build, and compete outreach programs and a regional science fair for students in the center of New York State from Canada to the Pennsylvania border.
-Students who live in the following counties are welcome to register for all the events: Broome, Cayuga, Chenango, Cortland, Jefferson, Madison, Onondaga, Oswego, St. Lawrence, Tioga, and Tompkins.
+Students who live in the following counties are welcome to register for all the events: Broome, Cayuga, Chenango, Cortland, Jefferson, Madison, Onondaga, Oswego, Tioga, and Tompkins.

 The VEX IQ challenge uses a robotics kit of the same name that was designed to be simple and easy for students as young as 8 to use.
 Structural pieces snap together and come apart without tools, allowing for quick build times and easy modifications.
 A variety of gears, wheels and other accessories allows for customization of robots.